qianglbl/BELT/README.md

 !-------------------------

-!This is a serial/parallel code for fast electron beam longitudinal !forward or backward tracking through an electron linear accelerator.
+!This is a serial/parallel code for fast electron beam longitudinal forward or backward tracking through an electron linear accelerator.
-!It includes longitudinal space-charge effect, structure !and resistive wall wakefields, longitudinal coherent synchrotron radiation effect.
+It includes longitudinal space-charge effect, structure and resistive wall wakefields, longitudinal coherent synchrotron radiation effect.
-!To use it as a parallel code, please
-!comment out the "use mpistub" in BeamBunch.f90, rename mpif.h as mpif.hh, !and use the Makefile_parallel as Makefile.
+To use it as a parallel code, please comment out the "use mpistub" in BeamBunch.f90, rename mpif.h as mpif.hh, and use the Makefile_parallel as Makefile.
-!Each macroparticle has three attributes: delta z (m), delta gamma, and weight (total charge/Np) !The physical model is in:
+Each macroparticle has three attributes: delta z (m), delta gamma, and weight (total charge/Np) The physical model is in:
-!J. Qiang, "Fast longitudinal beam dynamics optimization in x-ray free electron laser !linear accelerators," Phys.
+J. Qiang, "Fast longitudinal beam dynamics optimization in x-ray free electron laser linear accelerators," Phys.
 Rev. Accel.
 Beams 22, 094401 (2019).

 !----------------
 !Input file: eblt.in
 !-----------------------------------